Tilings in vertex ordered graphs: Proof of the absorbing theorems

 \textbf{Proof of Theorem~\ref{thm:abs2}.} Since $H$ has property A, it satisfies the following conditions: \begin{itemize} \item all edges of $H$ are between the intervals $[1, \lceil h/2 \rceil -1]$ and $[\lfloor h/2 \rfloor +2, h]$. \item if $h$ is even, then the vertices $h/2, h/2 +1$ are isolated; if $h$ is odd, then the vertex $(h+1)/2$ is isolated. \end{itemize} Furthermore, since $H$ does not have property B, at least one of $1$ and $h$ must be isolated in $H$.

 We first assume that both $1, h$ are isolated, then by Definition~\ref{def:Pc} neither of them has Property~C. Note that $H$ satisfies the assumptions in Lemma~\ref{lem:conn1}.
-Together with Lemma~\ref{lo}, this immediately implies Theorem~\ref{thm:abs2}.
+Together with Lemma~\ref{lo} (applied with $s=1$), this immediately implies Theorem~\ref{thm:abs2}.

-Now without loss of generality, we assume that $1$ is isolated in $H$ and $s(H)> 1$.
-Since $h$ does not have Property~C, by Definition~\ref{def:Pc} $[s(H), h-1]$ is an independent set in $H$.
+Now without loss of generality, we assume that $1$ is isolated in $H$ but $h$ is not.
+Since $h$ does not have Property~C, by Definition~\ref{def:Pc}, $[s(H), h-1]$ is an independent set in $H$.
 Similarly, $H$ satisfies the assumptions in Lemma~\ref{lem:conn2}, and this, together with Lemma~\ref{lo}, completes the proof.